Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \subsection{J055122.52-695351.4}

-This object has been classified as a post-AGB disk source (KWVW15), a Population II Cepheid variable (Soszy\'nski et al. 2008) and a RV Tauri star (van Aarle et al. 2011).
-KWVW15 estimated T$_{\rm eff}$ = 6237 K, log\,$g$ = 1.5 and [Fe/H] = $-$2.5 for the star.
-We used a Kurucz stellar atmosphere model with T$_{\rm eff}$ = 6250 K, log\,$g$ = 1.5 and [Fe/H] = $-$2.5.
-The difference between the WISE (ALLWISE) and IRAC fluxes at bands 1 and 2 ($\sim$3.5$\micron$ and 4.5$\micron$) maybe attributed to the variable nature of the object.
+This object has been classified as a post-AGB disk source (KWVW15), a Population II Cepheid variable \citep{soszynski2008} and a RV Tauri star \citep{aarle2011}.
+KWVW15 estimated $T_{\mathrm eff}$ = 6237 K, log\,$g$ = 1.5 and $[Fe/H]$ = $-$2.5 for the star.
+We used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 6250 K, log\,$g$ = 1.5 and $[Fe/H]$ = $-$2.5.
+The difference between the WISE (ALLWISE) and IRAC fluxes at bands 1 and 2 ($\sim$3.5 $\micron$ and 4.5 $\micron$) may be attributed to the variable nature of the object.

-A reasonable fit to the near, mid and far-IR data could be obtained assuming a single shell model (Fig.\,\ref{J055122_single}) with a mix of graphite (grf-DL/0.7) and amorphous carbon (amC-Hn/0.3) grains, modified MRN grain size distribution (a$_{\rm min}$ = 0.05$\micron$, a$_{\rm max}$ = 0.3$\micron$), T$_{\rm d}$ = 450K, $\tau$=0.78 and thickness (Y) = 6.
+A reasonable fit to the near, mid and far-IR data could be obtained assuming a single shell model (Fig. 16.1, $\chi^{2}$ = 41.8) with a mix of graphite (grf-DL/0.7) and amorphous carbon (amC-Hn/0.3) grains, modified MRN grain size distribution: $a_{\mathrm min}$ = 0.05 $\micron$, $a_{\mathrm max}$ = 0.3 $\micron$, $T_{\mathrm d}$ (in) = 450 K, $\tau$ = 0.78 and $Y$ = 6.